MeMAD-project/workpackages/README.md

 # MeMAD Work Packages

-Work packages in MeMAD with links to deliverabels and results
+Work packages in MeMAD with links to deliverables and results

 ## Work package 4: Multimodal and multilingual machine translation